pygy/TOML.jl/README.md

 The input must be convertible to UTF-8.
 Arbitrary byte strings are not supported, per spec.

 The parser is strict, and will raise an error on unexpected input.

+###Licenses...

+...should be written for people, to read, and only incidentlly for lawyers, to prosecute.

+See LICENSE and ATONEMENT, respectively :-)